Why Tablighi Jamaat?

 But deep inside, our fear of Allah stops us from creating chaos.
 We don’t want our personal issues to affect the effort.
 We don’t want to block guidance due to petty grievances.
 If this effort fails, what other efforts will reach people door-to-door?

-Sometimes our dissatisfaction makes us want to quit Da’wa entirely.
-But we practice Sabr (patience).
+Sometimes Shaytaan comes to us and tells us to quit Da’wa entirely.
+But we ignore it and make Sabr (patience) instead.

-- We attend local Mashwaras even when our opinions are rejected
+• We attend local Mashwaras even if our opinions are rejected.

 Due to ALL the difficulties, we turn and cry to Allah SWT

 With all these hardships, difficulties, and feelings of hopelessness, Allah SWT Himself makes us humble.
 We turn to Allah SWT crying in Du’a (supplication).
 Tears fall from our cheeks.
 We tell Allah SWT about our weakness.
+We are nobody, unimportant in the eyes of people.
 We don’t seek fame, status or worldly gains.
 We only beg Allah SWT for one thing from all our hardships…

 …..and that is the Hidayah (guidance) for all mankind.

 How beautiful is this effort?
-It is pure, sincere and clearly the Sunnah of all the prophets (AS).
+It is pure, sincere and a Sunnah of all the prophets (AS).

 Even if no one listens to us after all our efforts, this experience alone is our greatest success.